Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Today, leave South Africa and fly north to Zimbabwe.
 This evening, enjoy a CRUISE on the Zambezi River, which affords you a great opportunity to photograph wildlife and a spectacular African sunset!

 Today, visit mighty VICTORIA FALLS for an awe-inspiring experience.
 Enjoy a GUIDED WALK, where you will learn the history of the falls and hear fascinating details about the surrounding flora and fauna.
 This evening, your Tour Director hosts a special riverside farewell dinner.
 NOTE: During the dry season (September-December) and during particularly dry years, water flow to Victoria Falls may be low.

 Day 12 VICTORIA FALLS–CHOBE NATIONAL PARK AREA, BOTSWANA

 Today, a PRIVATE TRANSFER brings you to CHOBE NATIONAL PARK, featuring some of the greatest concentrations of wildlife in Africa.
-After lunch, set out on your first GAME ACTIVITY, either by boat or 4-wheel drive safari vehicle.
+Enjoy an AFTERNOON GAME ACTIVITY before dinner.
+NOTE: Game activities in Chobe consist of game drives & boat excursions.

 Day 13 CHOBE AREA

 Explore this stunning land on MORNING & AFTERNOON GAME ACTIVITIES.
 You may see giraffe, lion, lechwe, and huge herds of elephant.
 It is said that these are the largest elephants in the world.
-Birding is also very popular, with more than 450 species on record.
 Spend the middle of the day at your leisure.